-To test the performance of the polynomial fit model, the Monte Carlo sample of 9159 single pp interaction events is divided into two equal subsamples: one is used to perform the polynomial fit (calibration sample), the other is used to test the luminosity monitoring performance (measurement sample).
-Both for calibration and measurement, 50 samples of multiple pp interaction events are created by randomly selecting single pp interaction events and overlapping them according to a Poissonian distribution with average μ{true} between 0.01 and 30.
+To test the performance of the polynomial fit model, the Monte Carlo sample of 9159 single pp interaction events is divided into two equal subsamples: one is used to perform the polynomial fit reference sample, the other is used to test the luminosity monitoring performance (measurement sample).
+Both for reference and measurement, several samples of multiple pp interaction events are created by randomly selecting single pp interaction events and overlapping them according to a Poissonian distribution with average μ{true} between 0.01 and 30.